Best Plumbers Tools

 Long Nosed Pliers

 Magnetic levels are widely used in a variety of plumbing applications.
 Magnetic power allows the level to be set in any position safely and securely.
+Along with the caliper, this is an must have.
 It allows the user to perform without holding the level, enabling the use of both hands.
 The magnet won’t work on copper pipes but will enable you to level radiators hands free.

 Gas Meter Box Key